yplabs-ltd/code-push-cloudflare-workers/README.md

 **No Servers Needed!** You can now use CodePush Standalone without managing any infrastructure, **nor needing an understanding of it!**

-**Status: Alpha 🧪** - Core functionality is **100% compatible ✅** with the official CodePush, but further testing and improvements are ongoing.
+**Status: Alpha - Under Development 🧪** - Core functionality is **100% compatible ✅** with the official CodePush, but further testing and improvements are ongoing.

 **Important Note:** This project is not affiliated with, maintained, or endorsed by Microsoft or the CodePush team.
 It's a community initiative aimed at providing a more accessible and affordable alternative.